-- (1) The policy shall contain a provision allowing assignments, except in situations where restrictions are required for tax qualification purposes. - The policy shall contain an assignment provision.
-The policy shall not include any restrictions on the availability of policy assignments, except in situations where restrictions are required for purposes of satisfying applicable laws or regulations.
-(IAC) - (2) The policy shall not condition the owner's right to assign the policy upon the owner's prior receipt of an offer from the company or an affiliate to purchase the policy. - The policy shall describe procedures for assignments and shall state that assignments, unless otherwise specified by the owner, shall take effect on the date the notice of assignment is signed by the owner, subject to any payments made or actions taken by the company prior to receipt of this notice. - (43) The policy may state that the company shall not be liable for the validity of the assignment.
+- (1) The policy shall contain an assignment provision.
+The policy shall not include any restrictions on the availability of policy assignments, except in situations where restrictions are required for purposes of satisfying applicable laws or regulations. - (2) The policy shall describe procedures for assignments and shall state that assignments, unless otherwise specified by the owner, shall take effect on the date the notice of assignment is signed by the owner, subject to any payments made or actions taken by the company prior to receipt of this notice.

+(3) The policy may state that the company shall not be liable for the validity of the assignment.

 Drafting Note: Restrictions on assignment in policy forms such as right of first refusal or first offer provisions are prohibited by Item (1).
-(IAC)